Killing of Mansur Ball-Bey

 On August 19, 2015, a Moorish man named Mansur Ball-Bey was shot and killed by a St. Louis police officer who was executing a search warrant at a house where Ball-Bey was present.
 Rumors surrounded the killing of Ball-Bey as to whether he was unarmed when shot by police, and crowds gathered in the street to express anger at the killing.
-The demonstrators, in response to harassment and violence by STL Metro police officers, engaged in acts of civil unrest well into the night.
+The demonstrators eventually turned violent as the day wore on, and civil unrest lasted into the night.
 The St. Louis Circuit Attorney's office conducted a subsequent investigation and determined that the evidence did not support criminal charges against the two officers involved.

 Shooting

 On the morning of August 19, 2015, at least 15 police officers and ATF agents arrived at Ball-Bey's aunt's home in the Fountain Park neighborhood of St. Louis to execute a search warrant.
 As police prepared to enter the home, Ball-Bey and one other man ran from the house.
 Police said that Ball-Bey had pointed a handgun with extended ammunition magazine at them, prompting them to open fire.
 After police fired their weapons, Ball-Bey was struck in the back and killed.
 Police said that crack cocaine were recovered from the scene.
 Police also said that they recovered two stolen firearms at the scene, specifically .40-caliber handguns.
 No usable DNA evidence was recovered from the guns, which is not unusual.
 However, social media postings by Ball-Bey showed him holding a gun matching the guns found on the scene.
 Ball-Bey had no criminal history, but "photos found on his cellphone and YouTube videos show him wearing T-shirts naming a gang in St. Louis."

 One witness, an off-duty officer "said he saw Ball-Bey running with a gun in his hand and his arm extended before the witness ducked behind a parked truck.
 The witness said he could hear the shooting but could not see it but reported seeing Ball-Bey toss a gun near a trash bin afterward."
 The gun was loaded.

 Ball-Bey's family disputed the police claim, claiming that the gun had been planted on Ball-Bey by police.
 The family's attorney claimed Ball-Bey was running from police when shot, explaining the bullet wound to the back.
 In contrast, the attorney for the two officers stated that "My client fired in defense of his partner ... when (Ball-Bey) turns toward (one officer) with a gun that has an extended clip with a 30-round magazine, the policemen have no choice but to pull the trigger."